 Operating System

-I use GNU/Linux for my personal computing.
-Right now I am using Ubuntu Unity.
+I use GNU/Linux for my personal computing (and now recently, due to personal decisions, MacOS).
+Right now I am primarly using Ubuntu Unity for my GNU/Linux systems.
 In the past I have used:

 - Ubuntu